elliotf/node-dbqueue/README.md

-# theschwartz
+# DBQueue
-A simple job queue that has priorities other than speed and scalability
+A simple job queue that has priorities other than speed and scalability, inspired by TheSchwartz

 # Usage